CodeAldi/free-stisla-laravel-template/README.md

 # stisla - laravel 10

-This is a personal template project for the stisla free tier template.
-Open to anyone who wants to use.
+This is a personal template project for the `stisla free tier template` in laravel 10. feel free to anyone who wants to use.

 ## Acknowledgements